-But honestly, I haven’t even had to use these sites yet because I have SO MANY requests from Facebook posts in local community groups.
-Add to that, the number of requests by friends, friends of friends, and then the referrals from previous sits, and it gets a bit monkey!
+But honestly, I haven't even had to use these sites yet because I have SO MANY requests from Facebook posts in local community groups.
+Add to that, the number of requests by friends, friends of friends, and then the referrals from previous sits, and it gets a bit CRAZY!

 What does it take to be a good pet-sitter?

 Someone is inviting a total stranger to live in their home.
 I mean, WTF?
 It kinda boggles my mind, the level of trust involved in this exchange!